KaliedaRik/Scrawl-canvas/README.txt

 Picture entitys and Patterns

 Animations can be achieved by manipulating a entity/gradient’s attributes within a user-coded animation loop.
-Scrawl also supports animation timelines, tweens, and easing.
+Scrawl also supports animation tickers, actions and tweens for easing operations.

 All entitys, gradients and cells can be given drag-and-drop and attach-to-mouse functionality.